playa77/twitchy/README.md

 # Minimalist Python Twitch Client

 A lean, no-nonsense Twitch client for Ubuntu that does exactly what you need and nothing more.
-Built for people who want a quality stream on their fourth monitor while actually getting work done.
+Built for people who want a quality stream on their third monitor while actually getting work done.

 ## Philosophy